bangcorrupt/freetribe-tutorial/docs/blink.md

 ## Override Run Function

 The `app_run()` function is also defined as a  weak reference in the Freetribe API.
-We override it in order to do any continuous processing required by our app.
+We override it to do any continuous processing required by our app.
 In this example, we toggle an LED on the panel if 1 second has passed, and reset the delay start time.